akalakaco/akalaka.github.io/_posts/2022-01-24-who-are-sibling-caregivers.md

 Whether you have been part of AKALAKA from the beginning or this is your first time hearing about us, you may be asking, who exactly are sibling caregivers?
 Am I a sibling caregiver?
 We hope to elucidate on this question and expand on the roles of sibling caregivers.

 {: .box-note}
+**Key Takeaways:**

+{: .box-note}
-**Key Takeaways:** There is no single definition or term to describe the diverse ways in which we care for our siblings with I/DD.
+There is no single definition or term to describe the diverse ways in which we care for our siblings with I/DD.

+{: .box-note}
 Being a sibling caregiver comes with challenges–financial, emotional, mental, and physical ones included–as well as joys, such as developing resilience and empathy.

+{: .box-note}
 We welcome all siblings, regardless of what part of the caregiving journey you are on!

 The definition of a sibling caregiver is difficult to identify as its boundaries are fluid.
 Some in our community care for their siblings with [intellectual and developmental disabilities (I/DD)](/2021-11-28-what-is-idd) on a daily basis.
 Depending on their sibling’s goals and support needs, the caregiver may help with [home & community-based services](/2021-12-20-navigating-hcbs) including bathing, dressing, eating, and transport, as well as provide a supportive environment.
 Other caregivers may rarely see their siblings with I/DD but do “share the load.”
 They actively participate in medical decision-making, emotional support, or other caregiving tasks.
 Sociology, psychology, and disability research reflect this lack of clear definition.
 In a review of 29 studies about sibling caregivers, sociologist Meghan Burke found that most studies did not even define caregiving.
 The ones that did define it gave a variety of definitions.
 For example, tasks such as guardianship, residential arrangement, and companionship were considered part of the sibling caregiver role.
 In one study, co-residence helped to define sibling caregiving (Lee and Burke).
 We are a diverse group, so using one definition to identify sibling caregivers is nearly impossible.